bparanj/crystal/programming/iac/docs/basics/custom-rsource.md

 In this modified code:

-1. The necessary AWS CDK modules are imported, including `aws_lambda` for Lambda functions and `custom_resources` for creating custom resources.
+1. The necessary AWS CDK modules are imported,  `aws_lambda` for Lambda functions and `custom_resources` for creating custom resources.

 2. An IAM role is created for the Lambda function using `iam.Role`, and the necessary permissions are attached to the role (e.g., `AmazonEC2FullAccess`).